QuantEcon/lecture-source-jl/rst_files/getting_started.rst

     ] add IJulia InstantiateFromURL Revise REPL

-Then, install and precompile all of the key packages for these lecture notes (which may take 10-20 minutes),
+Then, install and precompile all of the key packages for these lecture notes (which may take 10-20 minutes)

 .. literalinclude:: /_static/includes/deps.jl